Jayz71189/Capstone-Project/README.md

     ```json
     {
-      "message": "Sorry, this spot is already booked for the specified dates",
+      "message": "Sorry, this gift has already been purchased with the requested quantity",
       "errors": {
-        "startDate": "Start date conflicts with an existing booking",
-        "endDate": "End date conflicts with an existing booking"
+        "quantity": "quantity cannot exceed the requested quantity"
       }
     }
     ```

-### Edit a Booking
+### Delete a Purchase

-Update and return an existing booking.
+Delete an existing Purchase.

 - Require Authentication: true
-- Require proper authorization: Booking must belong to the current user
+- Require proper authorization: Purchase must belong to the current user or the Gift must belong to the current user
 - Request

-  - Method: PUT
+  - Method: DELETE
-  - Route path: /bookings/:bookingId
+  - Route path: /purchases/:purchaseId
-  - Headers:
-    - Content-Type: application/json
-  - Body:
+  - Body: none

-    ```json
-    {
-      "startDate": "2021-11-19",
-      "endDate": "2021-11-20"
-    }
-    ```

 - Successful Response